datacentricdesign/wheelchair-design-platform/Sensors and Actuators/Pressure Sensors/Force Sensing Resistors.md

 * 0.45mm thick;
 * Handles up to 10M actuations
 * 10MΩ when non actuated
-* Non linear Resistor, so changes of force are not linear to changes in resistance, especially in the beginning.
+* Non linear Resistor, so changes of force are not linear to changes in resistance, especially in the end of the sensing range (~4V and up).

 ## Examples